 The Nomination Kit

 The ABET Fellow Award, like all other ABET Awards, is given to a nominee selected by his or her peers.
-To learn more about the process and criteria involved, or to nominate one of your peers, download and review the nomination kit (available soon).
+To learn more about the process and criteria involved, or to nominate one of your peers, please review our nomination kit.
 The deadline for nominations is April 20, and only complete nominations with references will be accepted.

 - Wayne R. Bergstrom, Scott C. Dunning, Jeffrey R. Keaton, Ann Lee Kenimer, Kenneth E. Martin